Effects of Salt on Kidney Health

 - Ground pepper

-Every alternative we’ve listed above can be tailored to a certain type of food, but we promise that you’ll love the new flavors and be successful in your commitment to changing the way you eat.
-We recommend that you don’t simply seek to “reduce’ your consumption of salt – you should eliminate salt entirely.
+Every alternative we’ve listed above can be tailored to different types of food, but we promise that you’ll love the new flavors.
+Adhering to this list should help you be successful in your commitment to changing the way you eat.

-Remember that there are many other things you consume on a daily basis that contain sodium, and those sources alone contribute between three to five grams for your kidneys to purify and filter out every day.
+It may not be a bad idea to eliminate salt as a seasoning from your diet completely.
+While you need the sodium it contains for your health, remember that there are many other things you consume on a daily basis that contain sodium.
+These sources alone contribute between three to five grams for your kidneys to purify and filter out every day.

-Let’s take a look at the consequences salt has for your kidney health.
+Let’s take a look at some of the consequences too much salt has for your kidney health.

 1. Salt alters your pH

 It’s important to remember that if you consume more than five grams of salt a day, it begins to build up in your tissues, organs, and bloodstream, causing acidification of the body as a whole.
-We’ve discussed many times the need to maintain a more alkaline pH in your body.
+We’ve often discussed the importance of maintaining a more alkaline pH in your body.
 The consequences of this acidification include:

 - Heart and kidney problems